hurtlethefrog/file_transfer/README.md

 With a TCP connection a user can request a file for download from the server's storage

-the application includes basic error handling and allows for the transfer of images aswell as text
+The application includes basic error handling and transfers data as binary object so can do more than text

+Is also able to list directory contents for user to choose file from